vitest-dev/vitest/docs/advanced/reporters.md

 ## Reported Tasks

 ::: warning
-This is experimental API.
-Breaking changes might not follow SemVer, please pin Vitest's version when using it.
+This is an experimental API.
+Breaking changes might not follow SemVer.
+Please pin Vitest's version when using it.

 You can get access to this API by calling `vitest.state.getReportedEntity(runnerTask)`: